cadmiumkitty/data-governance/README.md

-# Data Governance Schema
+# Data Governance Scheme and Taxonomy

 ## Introduction

 This scheme is based on the [Data Beliefs](https://www.linkedin.com/pulse/data-beliefs-eugene-morozov/) I outlined in the LinkedIn article back in 2022.
-It is formalising Terms, Concepts, Data Containers, Data Elements and Data Ownership.
+It formalises Terms, Concepts, Data Containers, Data Elements, Data Ownership, Transformations and Controls.
+It also provides a set of common hierarchies for things such as Data Quality Dimensions and Controls.

 ## Usage